github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

        # Download the CodeQL CLI and query packs...
        # Check out the repository ...

-       # Tasks prior to executing the build, e.g. restore NuGet dependencies...
+       # Run any pre-build tasks, for example, restore NuGet dependencies...

        # Initialize the CodeQL database.
        # In this example, the CodeQL CLI has been downloaded and placed on the PATH.
-       # If no language is specified, a GitHub Apps or personal access token must be passed through stdin
+       # If no language is specified, a GitHub Apps or personal access token must be passed through stdin.
        # to autodetect the language.
        - task: CmdLine@1
           displayName: Initialize CodeQL database
          inputs:
              # Assumes the source code is checked out to the current working directory.
-             # Creates a database at `<current working directory>/db`
+             # Creates a database at `<current working directory>/db`.
+             # Running on Windows, so specifies a trace process level.
              script: "codeql database init --language csharp --trace-process-level 3 --source-root --begin-tracing db"

        # Read the generated environment variables and values,